 The first step of risk mapping is assessing the company's vulnerability to shifts in the industry.
 Like growth attribution, this analysis begins with the company's portfolio distribution.
 To create a risk map, it is helpful to establish simple rules by which to interpret portfolio data.
-For example, Sodor Financial may create the following rules:
+For example, Elemental Financial may create the following rules:

-- Low Concentration: Sectors which account for less than 10 percent of their business; - Medium Concentration: Sectors with 10-20 percent of business; and - High Concentration: Sectors which comprise over 20 percent of the company's business.
+- Low Concentration: Sectors accounting for less than 10 percent of the company's business; - Medium Concentration: Sectors accounting for 10-20 percent of business; and - High Concentration: Sectors accounting for more than 20 percent of business.